anOsuPlayer/Moona/GUIDE.md

 ### Serial Interface 📝

-> If a type implements *Natural*, this means that it *is required to return a specific integer number that distinguishes that natural from others OR that makes two different naturals have something in common*.

-Let's create a quick example: you want to create two different classes, A and B, *both implementing Natural*; let's suppose that these types are distinguished by two different "natures", e.g. the method *nature()* in the A class returns **1** whilst the one in the B class returns **2**.
-This might seem a bit.. useless.. since A and B are two completely different objects there is absolutely no need to make them different from each other even further... or is it?

-*What if the B class extended the A class*?
-Let's picture this scenario: you have created a method which *returns true* only if passed objects are *instances of the A class* (something like **boolean isA(A obj) { ... }**; if that was the case, both instances of A and B *would be accepted* and, thus, the same operations would be performed with both instances of A and B, since B extends A.

-Let's now imagine a somewhat more *particular case*: we want to create a method that returns true *ONLY when an instance of A is given as an input* (NOTE: a *direct instance*, which means no subtypes are allowed).
-It would be almost obvious to write something like this: **boolean method(A obj) { ... }**, accepting only *A types* and then filtering them with countless *instanceof* to see if they're not subtypes... but what if that method required to accept *different types* (something like **boolean method(Object obj) { ... }**)?
-What if, for each *different type* a *different operation* was required?
-Of course, in a case like this, accepting an *Object* as argument and then checking each case with the *instanceof operator* would do the trick... but would, also, take up a lot of performance.

-Here comes in help the *Natural type*: since A and B *are both Natural*, our hypothetical method could accept *a Natural instead of an Object*; from there, by just switching the value of the *.nature() method* we're able to tell apart *the nature* of that specific object.
-Even if the method *accepted a generic Object*, you could tell beforehand if that *was an instance of Natural* and, then, filter the .nature() method's output to do stuff.
-This operation (on the long term) should be able to save a lot of time in terms of performance.

-Another possible use for the Natural type would be to *declare as similar two completely different objects*.
-For example, if both the A and B classes (*not inheriting each other in any way*) were to return **1** from the .nature() method, you would be able to count them as *equal* or, to use some fancy terminology, *of the same nature*.
-This would lead to some very neat and specific operations that you could perform with those types, but that's up to your creativity, of course!

-A "nature", as said earlier, is nothing but an *integer number*: all those naturals whose *nature()* method returns that specific integer are said to be *of the same nature*.
-It's also possible to visualize those integers as *theoretical groups* that keep together all those elements declared as "similar": one example is the nature which value is *-1*: every natural that returns this number is declared to be *of the nature of an Exception*.

-This last paragraph was useful to show you that the Nature interface is not only useful to *distinguish* types, but also to *make them have something in common*

-***

 > If a type implements *Serial*, *it requires BOTH to return a specific nature AND to return a specific ID which distinguishes it from all the others.*

 Serial objects extend the concepts already stated in the previous paragraph, this is because, as already mentioned above, *Serial objects are ALSO natural*.
 But what is their real purpose?
 I mean, in order to just tell two objects apart the .equals() method would be enough... rigth?
 Not quite.